-The fund is actively managed and invests mainly in a diversified portfolio of shares from large capitalisation companies in the United States that have the potential for above-average and sustainable rates of earnings growth.
-Although the fund does not have sustainable investment as an objective it promotes E/S characteristics through the following components of its investment strategy:
+The fund is actively managed and invests mainly in a diversified portfolio of shares of companies that have the potential for above-average and sustainable rates of earnings growth.
+The companies may be anywhere in the world, including emerging markets.
+Although the fund does not have sustainable investment as an objective it promotes E/S characteristics through the following components of its